 Where Our Funds Come From

 The Foundation has the support of millions of Canadians across the country.
-With the help of our donors, partners, corporate sponsors, volunteers, and staff, the Foundation has raised substantial amounts for the cause.
+With the help of our donors, partners, corporate sponsors, volunteers, and staff, the Foundation has raised substantial funds for the cause.

 How Dollars are Spent

-In fiscal 2013, the Foundation allocated over $21.5 million towards cause-related work, including breast cancer research grants, fellowships and community health grants, and health promotion and education programs.
-Of that total, $13.1million was allocated directly to breast cancer research.
+In fiscal 2014, the Foundation allocated over $27 million towards cause-related work, including breast cancer research grants, fellowships and community health grants, and health promotion and education programs.
+Of that total, $18.7 million was allocated directly to breast cancer research.

 The Foundation allocates funds through each of our Regional offices to invest in our communities from coast to coast.
 On a national level, the Foundation allocates dollars towards our National grant competitions, currently focused on a nationwide priority to address breast cancer in young women.

 To view our most recent audited financial statements, select the year below: